yue/yue/docs/guides/cpp/events_and_delegates.md

 # Events and delegates

-The event system of Yue heavily relies on Chromium's `base::Callback` library, it is recommended to have a read of [Callback and Bind][callback] before continue.
+The event system of Yue heavily relies on `std::function`, it is strongly recommended to know more about `std::function` before continue.

 ## Event